How To Start a Sanitizing & Disinfecting Business

 Choose a disinfectant that's easy to use and effective within its dwell time for a more painless sanitizing and disinfecting experience.
 With Germinator, you'll be taught how to spray effectively and know how long you'll have to let our solutions dwell on treated surfaces.

 We cannot stress enough to do your research on disinfectants based on these four decision-making factors.
-You want the best disinfectant that's EPA registered, easy to use, effective enough to kill germs quickly, has broad-spectrum against commonly found germs, versatile in every setting, and most importantly that it doesn't use harsh chemicals or fumes.
+You want the best disinfectant that's EPA registered, easy to use, effective enough to kill germs quickly, has a broad spectrum against commonly found germs, is versatile in every setting, and most importantly that it, doesn't use harsh chemicals or fumes.

 We might sound like a broken record by now, but your brain won't have to fire a single neuron when you choose to start a Germinator franchise.
 All of it's taken care of.
 Now that we know what factors to consider, what disinfectant should you choose?